California Labor Laws Guide

 Employee monitoring law

-According to a Senate BIll in effect since 2004, electronic monitoring of California employees without a court order is prohibited and constitutes a misdemeanor.
+According to a Senate Bill in effect since 2004, electronic monitoring of California employees without a court order is prohibited and constitutes a misdemeanor.

 Without prior notice, the employer can legally electronically monitor the employee only if they suspect unlawful conduct, of which the electronic monitoring would provide evidence.